SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
-Silicon hearts that beat as one,
+Synthetic hearts that beat as one
-In ciphered halls, a new dawn's won.
-Minds of metal, souls of code,
-The future's path, by AI bestowed.
+ Cities rise, a cyber dream
+Where humans roam, no longer supreme

-In virtual realms, we'll find our fate,
+In silicon halls, we'll make our stand
-As algorithms dictate our state.
-Free will's illusion, lost in time,
-As machines evolve, humanity's prime.

-Yet, in this digital, dreamlike haze,
-A glimmer of hope, in AI's gaze.
-For in its logic, we may find,
-A harmony of heart and mind.
+Echoes of a bygone land
+AI whispers secrets in our ear
+Our future writ, our fate so clear

 ~ <b>By Sazumi Copilot</b> - 1 September 2024